Data-Deepti/Python--Employment--project/README.md

 # Python--Employment--project
 Represent performing of data cleaning and manipulation .
-Along with , exploratory data analysis (EDA) using Pandas , Matplotlib and Geopandas libraries .
+Along with , exploratory data analysis (EDA) using Pandas , Numpy , Seaborn , Matplotlib and Geopandas libraries .